Marco444/Map-Reduce-Cluster/README.md

 ## Objective

 This project involves the development of a thread-safe remote system for the management of parking fines in New York City and Chicago.
 The system allows querying and providing reports on parking fines in both cities.
-It addresses the fundamental aspects of the parking fine management process from the perspectives of citizens, agencies, and city administration.

 ### Prerequisites